-When selling your car, there are a few vital documents and extras that you’ll want to keep to hand in order to process the sale and get the best possible price.
+When selling your car, there are a few vital documents and extras that you’ll want to keep to hand in order to process the sale and get the best possible price for your vehicle.

-As we saw above, there’s plenty that can affect the value of a car over even short periods of time, especially when it comes to market value depreciation and demand.
+As we saw above, there’s plenty that can affect the value of a car over even short periods of time, especially when it comes to the market value, depreciation and demand.

 With webuyanycar.com, we offer a 7-day price guarantee that will lock in the price you receive during your online valuation for a whole week after your initial quote.
 That means that regardless of any changes in market value for your vehicle, you’ll receive the same price at your appointment that you get online, providing the car is in the condition you said it was during your initial online car valuation.